CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

 # Containerization

-## Singularity
+## Apptainer (Singularity)

 ![pic](/advanced/containers/singularity-logo.png)

-[Singularity](https://apptainer.org/docs-legacy) is a free, cross-platform and open-source computer program that performs operating-system-level virtualization also known as containerization.
+[Apptainer (former Singularity)](https://apptainer.org/docs-legacy) is a free, cross-platform and open-source computer program that performs operating-system-level virtualization also known as containerization.

-Singularity is able to support natively high-performance interconnects, such as InfiniBand and Intel Omni-Path Architecture.
+Apptainer is able to support natively high-performance interconnects, such as InfiniBand and Intel Omni-Path Architecture.
 It also has native support for Open MPI library by utilizing a hybrid MPI container approach where OpenMPI exists both inside and outside the container.
-Singularity can import Docker images without having Docker installed or being a superuser.
+Apptainer can import Docker images without having Docker installed or being a superuser.

-Unlike Docker, Singularity was designed do fit the high-performance computing (HPC) needs.
+Unlike Docker, Apptainer was designed do fit the high-performance computing (HPC) needs.
 HPC environments are typically multi-user systems where users should only have access to their own data.
 For all practical purposes, Docker gives superuser privileges.
-Singularity, on the other hand, runs under user identity.
+Apptainer, on the other hand, runs under user identity.
 It blocks privilege escalation inside containers by using an immutable single-file container format that can be cryptographically signed and verified.

-Singularity is installed on all MetaCentrum and Cerit nodes.
+Apptainer is installed on all MetaCentrum and Cerit nodes.

-### Freely accessible Singularity images
+### Freely accessible Apptainer images

-MetaCentrum offers a couple of ready-to-use Singularity images for our users.
+MetaCentrum offers a couple of ready-to-use Apptainer images for our users.
 Individual images are placed in the appropriate folder and the directory structure is shown below.

     /cvmfs/singularity.metacentrum.cz/
     │